Kotlin/dokka/README.md

             // Root URL of the generated documentation to link with.
 The trailing slash is required! url = new URL("https://example.com/docs/")

-            // If package-list file located in non-standard location
+            // If package-list file is located in non-standard location
             // packageListUrl = new URL("file:///home/user/localdocs/package-list")
         }